Sonoma Valley, California for Outdoor Lovers

 9. See car racing.

-Infineon Raceway, located only a few miles outside of the town of Sonoma, is a world famous racetrack known for its popular for NASCAR and Indy events.
+, located only a few miles outside of the town of Sonoma, is a world famous racetrack known for its popular for NASCAR and Indy events.
 They also have drag racing, motorcycle racing and loads of other types of competitions.
-Check their online schedule for events.
+Check their online schedule

 10. Splurge and go for a hot air balloon ride over the vineyards and hills of Sonoma Valley.